UK Drone Qualifications

 Although no qualifications are required to buy or fly a drone, depending on the type and weight, you may be limited in where you can fly it and which models you can legally operate.
 Drone ownership laws have changed dramatically in recent years, allowing for far more freedom when flying commercially.

 The law can be highly ambiguous when it comes to drone permits, qualifications, and approvals.
 There are two main categories of remote pilot competency certifications, as opposed to a general, all-encompassing "drone licence," that are offered.
-There is no such thing as a "generic drone licence," so keep that in mind.
+There is no such thing as a "generic drone license," so keep that in mind.

-There are currently 2 ID’s in operational use in the UK.
+There are currently 2 IDs in operational use in the UK.
 The Flyer ID and the Operator ID.

 What is the Flyer ID?